Does Brand Sentiment Still Matter?

 5. Influencer evaluation

-A good example of this is Nike’s choice of controversial former National Football League quarterback Colin Kaepernick to serve as the face of the 30-year-anniversary of Nike’s well-known “Just Do It” campaign.
-While it had some opposition and resulting negative brand sentiment with some segments of the target audience, the choice ended up paying off with an increased reach with positive sentiment for target audiences the brand deemed as more important to business growth.
+A good example of this is Nike’s choice of controversial former National Football League quarterback Colin Kaepernick to serve as the face of the 30-year anniversary of Nike’s well-known “Just Do It” campaign.
+While it had some opposition and resulted in negative brand sentiment among some segments of the target audience, the choice ended up paying off with an increased reach and positive sentiment for target audiences the brand deemed as more important to business growth.

 Sentimental future